vijayanajay/stock_rule_based/docs/memory.md

     3.  **Resilient Help Test**: The CLI help test was modified to test the main application's help text (`--help`) instead of a subcommand's, making it more robust and less dependent on a fully configured test environment.
 - **Lesson**: The test harness is a critical part of the application's structure.
 Any change to a core data contract like a configuration model must be propagated to all test fixtures immediately.
 Fixtures must be self-contained and reflect valid user invocation patterns to be reliable.
 An incomplete fixture is a bug in the test suite.

-## Test Harness Integrity: Configuration and Fixture Desynchronization (2025-07-22)
-- **Issue**: All position sizing tests failed because the calculated position size was consistently `NaN`.
-The root cause was a structural desynchronization between the position sizing logic and the risk management rules.
-The `_calculate_risk_based_size` function in `backtester.py` used a hardcoded ATR period (`period=22`) that was completely disconnected from the ATR parameters defined in the `exit_conditions` rules.
-- **Structural Root Cause**: The position sizing component made an independent, hardcoded assumption about a critical risk parameter instead of deriving it from the single source of truth: the user-defined `exit_conditions` in `rules.yaml`.
-This violated the principle of a single source of truth and created two conflicting definitions of risk within the system.
-The inefficient, non-vectorized loop for size calculation also masked the underlying `NaN` propagation issue.
-- **Fix**:
-    1. The hardcoded ATR period was removed from `_calculate_risk_based_size`.
-    2. A new helper, `_get_atr_params`, was introduced to parse the `exit_conditions` list and extract the period and multiplier from the first ATR-based stop-loss rule.
-    3.  `_calculate_risk_based_size` was updated to use these dynamically sourced parameters, ensuring position sizing is always synchronized with the configured exit strategy.
-    4. The inefficient loop in `_calculate_risk_based_size` was replaced with a robust, vectorized implementation.
-- **Lesson**: Components that apply a policy (like position sizing) must derive their parameters from the component that defines the policy (risk management rules).
-Hardcoding critical parameters that are configurable elsewhere creates a structural flaw and leads to desynchronization bugs.
-Always ensure a single source of truth for key business logic parameters.

-## Test Harness Integrity: Flawed Invocation and Data Structure Flaw (2025-07-23)
-- **Issue**: A large number of test failures were caused by a structural desynchronization between the application's `Config` Pydantic model and the test fixtures that create `config.yaml` files or instantiate `Config` objects.
-The `Config` model was updated with new required fields (`reports_output_dir`, `edge_score_threshold`), but several test cases were not updated, leading to widespread `ValidationError` during test setup.
-Additionally, some CLI tests used incorrect argument ordering for Typer, and help-text tests were not resilient.
-- **Fix**:
-    1.  **Fixtures Updated**: All inline test configurations (`sample_config_dict` in `test_cli_advanced.py`) were updated to provide all required fields for the `Config` model, resolving the `ValidationError`.
-    2.  **Correct CLI Invocation**: A CLI test was corrected to place global options (like `--verbose`) before the command, aligning with Typer's expected syntax and preventing a `UsageError`.
-    3.  **Resilient Help Test**: The CLI help test was modified to test the main application's help text (`--help`) instead of a subcommand's, making it more robust and less dependent on a fully configured test environment.
-- **Lesson**: The test harness is a critical part of the application's structure.
-Any change to a core data contract like a configuration model must be propagated to all test fixtures immediately.
-Fixtures must be self-contained and reflect valid user invocation patterns to be reliable.
-An incomplete fixture is a bug in the test suite.

 ## Test Harness Integrity: Flawed Invocation and Data Structure Flaw (2025-07-23)
 - **Issue**: Multiple test failures were traced back to two distinct structural issues.
     1.  **Flawed Invocation (`test_run_command_log_save_failure`):** A test was asserting behavior (log saving on failure) on the `run` command, but the implementation for this behavior only existed in the `analyze-strategies` command.
 The test was testing a non-existent contract.